Aized-Soban/demo/README.md

 # demo

 some info
-some idea of the project
+some idea of the project!